pitt-crc/user-manual/docs/index.md

 This section also includes more in-depth pages on setting up python environments and working with licensed software.

-## Genomics Support
+## Bioformatics Support
-These pages include walk-through tutorials for setting up advanced genomics workflows on the HTC cluster.
+These pages include walk-through tutorials for setting up bioinformatics workflows on the HTC cluster.